 It is very critical that managers themselves understand this problem.
 No one from your staff is going to be taking this seriously if the managers don’t seem to be serious about this from the start.
 Arrange weekly meetings to raise awareness and ask managers to participate as listeners, as well as the speakers.
 When employees see that the authority figures are taking their problems seriously, it will relieve a lot of stress and create a stronger bond within the workplace.

 3. Encourage time off work

-If your workplace deals with absenteeism by prohibiting employees from taking time off work, that needs to stop.
-Asking for a ‘legitimate proof’ of sickness every time someone takes a sick leave, will only make your employees think that you don’t care about them.
+If the way you deal with workplace absenteeism is by prohibiting employees from taking time off work, that needs to stop.
+Asking for a ‘legitimate proof’ of sickness every time someone takes sick leave, will only make your employees think that you don’t care about them.
 Just like our bodies, our minds also require some time off now and then.
-Your efforts to decrease absenteeism will fail horrendously with the above approach.
+Your efforts to decrease workplace absenteeism will fail horrendously with the above approach.
 On the other hand, if you encourage them to take some time to clear their mind, it would work in your favor in the long run.
-Restrictions will only induce more stress and hence more absenteeism and decline in productivity.
+Restrictions will only cause more workplace stress and workplace absenteeism leading up to a decline in employee productivity.